 Add all relevant filters.

-For example, if we only wanted to include orders with a status of complete in our
+For example, if you only wanted to include orders with a status of complete in your

-Total number of orders metric, we would apply a filter that excludes all orders that do not have status =
+Total number of orders metric, you would apply a filter that excludes all orders that do not have status =

 Verify your filter logic and that parentheses and operators are placed correctly: for example,